yamgent/typst-demo/02-the-geometry-of-linear-equations/the-geometry-of-linear-equations.typ

 If columns chosen are not independent: Col 9 is the same as Col 8, then Col 9 contributes nothing new, possible to have a $bold(upright(b))$ that I cannot get.

 Think about 9 vectors in 9D, take combination - this is the central thought in linear algebra.
-Even though 9D space is still hard to visualize (like in row picture), we can still easily visualize the vectors.
+Even though 9D space is still hard to visualize, we can still easily visualize the vectors.

 * $star$ In Col picture, everything is still just arrows, making visualization less of a problem. *

 = Matrix Form of the Equation

-Up till now, we have been using a very core concept that we haven't explore.
+Up till now, we have been using a very core concept that we haven't really explained.

 How to multiple a matrix by a vector?
 For example: